This focaccia bread art recipe is easy to make and allows you to get creative with vegetables and herbs for a beautiful tasty dish.

 - Combine yeast, water, and sugar in a large bowl for 5 mins.

-- Add flour (a little at a time) and mix well.
+- Add flour (a little at a time) to the yeast mixture and stir.

 - Add salt.